ALASKA WILDLIFE

 What cruises do you offer and when do they depart?

-26 Glacier Cruise: The 26 Glacier Cruise has one cruise daily from 12:30 PM to 6:20 PM.
+26 Glacier Cruise: The 26 Glacier Cruise has one cruise daily from 12:00 PM to 5:15 PM.
 We recommend self-drive guests arrive in Whittier via the 10:30 AM tunnel opening.
 Rail and coach options are available.
-The 26 Glacier Cruise gets up close to glaciers and wildlife in Prince William Sound on a route that covers 150 miles of spectacular scenery visiting College Fjord, Esther Passage, and Blackstone Bay.
+The 26 Glacier Cruise gets up close to glaciers and wildlife in Prince William Sound on a route that covers 130 miles of spectacular scenery visiting Esther Passage, College Fjord and Harriman Fjord.

 Glacier Quest Cruise: The Glacier Quest Cruise has one cruise daily from 1:00 PM to 4:45 PM.
 We recommend self-drive guests arrive in Whittier via the 11:30 AM tunnel opening.
 Rail and coach options are available.
 The Glacier Quest Cruise covers 45 miles exploring Passage Canal and Blackstone Bay.